 I love this one, because it’s cleaner than the manual neti pot by containing all of the water in one device.
 I also love that the electronic element of it actually SUCKS stuff out of one side (kinda gross, kinda cool).

 The reason I switched to the manual sinus rinse is that the Navage is super wasteful, because you need to buy the plastic salt pods for every use.
 And, you can’t find these salt pods just anywhere the same way you can find the standard salt packets.

 I’d rather have more space for cute shoes, ya know?

 Whether you go with the manual neti pot, or the electronic neti pot, it’ll feel super strange the first time you do it.
 Some people say they feel like they’re drowning, which is a bit much- but also I can relate.

 Try to relax so that the water can actually flow with ease.
-It might feel weird at first, but I swear, if you give it time- it will actually become something you CRAVE.
+It might feel weird at first, but I swear, if you give it time- it will actually become something you crave.
+Just wait.